jakeactually/tb/README.md

 # instructions

+first, in order to manage the node versions I recommend [nvm](https://github.com/nvm-sh/nvm)

+set the node version to 14 with `nvm use 14`

-go to tb-back and run `npm install && npm start`
+then go to tb-back and run `npm install && npm start`

 that should start the backend in port 3000

+set the node version to 16 with `nvm use 16`

 then go to tb-front and run `npm install && npm run dev`